-Dr. Ezriel E. Kornel is a top spine surgeon in NYC.
+Dr. Ezriel E. Kornel is an expert spine surgeon in NYC.
 He has many years of experience in all aspects of spine surgery in NYC, and he is also an expert in all aspects of back pain, its causes, and its solutions.
 Dr. Ezriel E. Kornel is a caring professional who takes a holistic approach to his patients.
 He offers expert opinion and advice relating to back pain and the need for surgery.
 Dr. Ezriel E. Kornel sees patients in NYC, Westchester County, and Dutchess County.

 Please call our office at 914-948-0444 to schedule an appointment to see Dr Ezriel E. Kornel, or visit our website at topspinesurgeonnyc.com to learn more about pregnancy-related back pain and whether you may benefit from surgery for a chronic issue.